TrustedComputingGroup/pandoc/README.md

 ./docker_run --pdf=guide.pdf guide.tcg
 ```

+Note that the `.tcg` extension is a convention and is not required.

 ## How to Build Locally

 You may wish to send a PR to this repository, to add a feature or fix an issue with the tools.